Alex Migdal

 About keyboard_arrow_down

-Alex Migdal is an adjunct professor at the UBC School of Journalism, Writing and Media, where he co-teaches Decoding Social Media.
+Alex Migdal is an adjunct professor at the UBC School of Journalism, Writing and Media, where he co-teaches Decoding Social Media and trains students in professional social media skills for newsrooms.

-Alex has reported for a number of outlets across Canada over the past 10 years, including the Edmonton Journal, Guelph Mercury and The Globe and Mail.
-For his work at the Guelph Mercury, he received an Ontario Newspaper Award and the Goff Penny Award, one of Canada’s top honours for young print reporters.
-Alex worked for five years as a reporter and social media editor at CBC Vancouver before joining the network team.
+Alex has reported for newsrooms across Canada, including the Edmonton Journal, Guelph Mercury, and CBC Vancouver, where he spent five years as a reporter and social media producer.
+His work at the Guelph Mercury earned an Ontario Newspaper Award and the Goff Penny Award, one of Canada’s top honours for young print reporters.

-Alex graduated from the UBC School of Journalism in 2018.
-He produced a SSHRC-funded project on how the loss of community newspapers impacts local democracies, and was part of the International Reporting Program, where he reported on LGBTQ refugees in Turkey.
-He was awarded the Hal Straight Gold Medal in Journalism as the most outstanding graduate.
+A graduate of the UBC School of Journalism, Alex produced a SSHRC-funded project examining how the loss of community newspapers affects local democracies, and participated in the International Reporting Program, reporting on LGBTQ refugees in Turkey.
+He was awarded the Hal Straight Gold Medal in Journalism as the program’s most outstanding graduate.

 Teaching keyboard_arrow_down